lrse/whycon/README.md

 Publication and citation
 ========================

-_WhyCon_ was first presented on ICRA2013 conference.
-The algorithm details were presented in a new article for the upcoming ICAR2013 conference.
+_WhyCon_ was first presented on ICRA2013 conference and accepted for an extended version in the JINT journal.

 If you use this software for your publication it is mandatory to cite using the references in the provided `cite.bib` file.
 Full URL to this file is: https://raw.github.com/v01d/whycon/master/cite.bib

+Note that this .bib includes not only the references to the scientific works that describe the underlying method, but also a reference to the implementation for a specific (stable) version of the code on GitHub (look for the DOI containing the word "zenodo").

 Installation
 ===========